NJ teen earns college degree before graduating high school

 "I like studying,” Adams said.

-Adams pulls 6-hour study sessions each day to conquer both his high school assignments and college class homework.
+Adams pulls six-hour study sessions each day to conquer both his high school assignments and college class homework.
 He earned six Advanced Placement credits toward his degree and took online courses in order to complete his fast track of studies.

 "I just schedule and plan when I’m going to do homework,” he said.